 Eating a heavily processed diet is the major risk for magnesium deficiency as magnesium resides in chlorophyll molecule.
 Eating leafy greens and other magnesium-dense foods once in a while means that you are not getting enough of it from your diet.

 Eating dark-green leafy veggies is one of the best ways to boost your magnesium levels as well as to maintain healthy levels.
 Juicing these greens is a good way to get the most of them!
-The leafy greens with the highest amount of magnesium include
+The leafy greens with the highest amounts include:

 - Bok Choy